SBBotanicGarden-BiodiversityTeam/Intro_to_BioDiv_GitHub/Intro_to_git_GitHub_and_best_Practices _for_our_team.md

 The user will receive an email: The user will receive an email inviting them to the repository.
 Once they accept the invitation, they will have collaborator access.

+option 1: fork a copy to your profile
+But what you can do is fork it.
+It essentially clones the repo into your account, with all the commits.
+Since contributor info is based on the commits, it will show the same contributor information.

+Since you were added as a collaborator, you have direct access to the original repo and can push commits to it directly.
+You can keep your clone in sync with the original with the recently aded fetch upstream button:

+enter image description here

+This means you do not need to do steps 2-5 of Henrique's answer.
+Not unless you prefer pushing your changes to your fork first, and then doing pull requests from it to your friend's.

+option 2: pin the repo owned by your collaborator to your profile
+Another thing you can do is to pin a repo so that it appears on the top of your profile.
+You can pin either the original or your fork:

+enter image description here

+option 3: create an org to reflect shared ownership
+If the repo shouldn't belong to one person, create an org and move the repo to the org, and make both of you admins of the org.

 # Best Practices
 ## Purpose of using git/GitHub